numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 practical application, comparative runtime results *in number of function evaluations* can usually be adapted *a posteri* to reflect the practical scenario.
-This hold also true for a speed up from parallelization.
+This holds also true for a speed up from parallelization.

 .. [#] A variable which lives on a ratio scale has a meaningful zero, allows for division, and can be taken to the logarithm in a meaningful way.